Installation view: Kamloops Art Gallery (KAG), photo: SITE Photography

 About the project

 Embers and the Giants presents an endangered old-growth forest during last light, articulated by thousands of floating embers of light.
 Initial impressions may be that we are witness to a rare and exceptionally beautiful display of fireflies or the embers from a forest fire out of frame.
-Then again, human intervention may be at play, suggesting a time when we will need to amplify nature in order to convince the public of its worth.
+The longer viewers look, the more evident it becomes that we are not witnessing a natural spectacle.
+We are witnessing human intervention through thousands of tiny drones mimicking a natural spectacle, suggesting a time when we will need to amplify the spectacle of nature in order to convince the public of its worth.

 Ancient trees on Vancouver Island, some of which are up to 2000 years old, are the rare remnants of industrial logging.
 Part of the Coastal Douglas-fir ecosystem, it is one of the most endangered in Canada.
 With most of the planet’s old-growth logged worldwide, it is home to now extremely rare giant trees, a vital part of the ecosystems which sustain wildlife, store vast quantities of atmospheric carbon, clean our waters and an important part of many First Nations cultures.
 Yet the loss of these irreplaceable forests continues at a pace three times faster than tropical rainforests are disappearing worldwide.
 34 football fields of old-growth is logged every single day on Vancouver Island alone.
 Like these giant trees, with quickly dwindling numbers globally fireflies are also threatened with extinction.